markszulc/experience-manager-learn.en/help/dynamic-media-classic-tutorial/crop-adjusted-zoom-targets.md

 ![image](assets/crop-adjusted-zoom-targets/trim-cropping.jpg)

 The image on the right is made much more prominent by removing the extra space around the product.
 Trimming can be done one image at a time, using the Crop tool, or run as a batch process as you upload.
-We recommend running as a batch process if you want all your images to be consistently.

-cropped to the boundaries of the main subject.
+We recommend running as a batch process if you want all your images to be consistently cropped to the boundaries of the main subject.
 Trim crops to the bounding box — the rectangle surrounding the image.

 >[!NOTE]
 >